 Mary Harrington's expertise lies in health care programs and policies for low-income families and the uninsured.
-She has evaluated Medicaid and State Children’s Health Insurance Program (CHIP) coverage reforms, and impacts on safety net delivery systems.
+She has evaluated primary care transformation, Medicaid and Children’s Health Insurance Program (CHIP) coverage reforms, and impacts on safety net delivery systems.
 She is highly skilled in using qualitative and quantitative methods to evaluate policies and assess implementation experiences.

 Previously Harrington led a congressionally mandated evaluation of CHIP that included a large 10-state survey of CHIP and Medicaid enrollees and disenrollees, case studies in the same 10 states, and a census survey of state CHIP program administrators.
 Other experience includes directing a study to recommend options for monitoring the impact of coverage expansions on safety net providers, and several evaluations of Medicaid managed care programs, including two that examined safety net provider strategies for coping with managed care and other delivery system changes.

 Roll Call Op-Ed on the CHIP Program by Mary Harrington

 Commentary notes that “the question remaining for policymakers is how to build upon CHIP’s accomplishments."